CertiKProject/action-required-review/README.md

 This [Github Action](https://github.com/features/actions) will check that required reviewers have accepted the PR, setting a status check accordingly.

+## Developing

+To make changes:
+- Run `npm install --dev` (if you haven't previously) from the project root.
+- Make your changes to the `src/` directory.
+- Run `npm run build` before merging into `trunk` branch (this updates code in the `dist/` directory, which is what GitHub Actions actually runs during a workflow).

 ## Example

 ```yaml